ArturoDeza/NeuroFovea/README.md

 *Note: We are currently working on a pytorch re-implementation of our Metamer model.
 If you have one please let us know so we can post a link to your repo here as well.*

+**The Full Dataset is also available here for future work in both grayscale and color Metamers, they can be found in the *Datasets/* folder**

 ### Example code: